-Deciding on a new logo for your business can be a daunting experience, especially considering it is oftentimes the most recognizable part of your brand.
+Deciding on a new logo for your business can be a daunting experience as it’s typically the most recognizable aspect of your brand.
 Maybe you have an idea of what you want to do, maybe you don't, but you do know that the design you came up with when the business first opened its doors has an outdated appearance and is no longer relatable to today's customers.

 There are five important things to think about when considering how to modernize your company logo:

-- Font is a fickle thing.
-An outdated font is easily recognizable, even by someone who knows nothing about advertising.
-Pixel fonts were popular in the 80’s, Helvetica in the 90’s, and so on.
-Unless it ties in directly to your business’ personality or industry, using an old or retro font might give you an outdated look.
-Updating the font is a quick and easy way to give your logo a facelift.
+Even outdated font is easily recognizable, even by someone who knows nothing about advertising.
+For example, pixel font were popular during the early stages of the internet.
+While classic fonts, such as Helvetic and Arial, have stood the test of time.
+An old or retro font might give you an outdated look, unless it ties in directly to your business’ personality or industry.
+Updating your font is a quick, simple, and easy way to give your logo a facelift.

-- Consider your audience.
 Consumer interests change.
 Geographical demographics change.
 A great reason to update your logo is to stay relatable and relevant to your consumer base as they grow and change.
-In today’s world of social media and group-sourcing, you could even consider asking your customer’s opinion before you make any updates, as our client did in the case study below.
+To engage and create a bond with your, you could even consider asking your customer’s opinion before you make any updates, as we did in the case study below.

 From Dud to Spud-tacular